Non-Markovian Quantum Process Tomography: Maximum likelihood process tensor tomography

-In Ref.~\cite{White-NM-2020} (from which some of this experimental data is taken) much of the linear inversion characterisation noise was overcome with the use of an over-complete basis -- up to 24 unitaries.
+In Ref.~\cite{White-NM-2020} (from which some of this device data is taken) much of the linear inversion characterisation noise was overcome with the use of an over-complete basis -- up to 24 unitaries.
 Since PTT is exponential in the size of the basis, the employment of maximum-likelihood methods as shown here can offer a significant reduction in experimental requirements.
 Thus, in addition to offering an algorithm imposing physicality constraints, we show how to make the technique more practical to implement.
-As well as comparing processing methods, we also juxtapose our approximate MUUB with a minimal randomly-chosen unitary basis.
-This, too, sees a drastic improvement over the randomly chosen basis: though it is not guaranteed to produce a physical process tensor, we see that much higher quality predictions are possible without any additional effort in the linear inversion regime.
+The scaling of MLE is therefore